 - Wages have not kept pace with cost of living, especially housing-related costs, and residents are feeling increased stress about everyday expenses.

 To address these key findings, the City developed the following three goals and associated metrics to measure progress.
+These goals are supported by more than 40 action items that will be implemented over the next five years.

 Goals & Metrics